pipe-cd/pipecd/README.md

 ![](https://github.com/pipe-cd/pipecd/blob/master/docs/static/images/deployment-details.png)

-### Overview
+## Overview

-PipeCD provides a unified continuous delivery solution for multiple application kinds on multi-cloud that empowers engineers to deploy faster with more confidence, a GitOps tool that enables doing deployment operations by pull request on Git.
+PipeCD provides __a unified continuous delivery solution for multiple application kinds on multi-cloud__ that empowers engineers to deploy faster with more confidence, a GitOps tool that enables doing deployment operations by pull request on Git.

 ![](https://github.com/pipe-cd/pipecd/blob/master/docs/static/images/pipecd-explanation.png)

-**Visibility**
-- Deployment pipeline UI shows clarify what is happening
-- Separate logs viewer for each individual deployment
-- Realtime visualization of application state
-- Deployment notifications to slack, webhook endpoints
-- Insights show metrics like lead time, deployment frequency, MTTR and change failure rate to measure delivery performance

-**Automation**
+## Highlights

+### Multi-provider & Multi-Tenancy
+- Support multiple application kinds on multi-cloud including Kubernetes, Terraform, Cloud Run, AWS Lambda
+- Support multiple analysis providers including Prometheus, Datadog, Stackdriver, and more
+- Easy to operate multi-cluster, multi-tenancy by separating control-plane and piped

+### Automation
 - Automated deployment analysis to measure deployment impact based on metrics, logs, emitted requests
 - Automatically roll back to the previous state as soon as analysis or a pipeline stage fails
 - Automatically detect configuration drift to notify and render the changes
 - Automatically trigger a new deployment when a defined event has occurred (e.g. container image pushed, helm chart published, etc)

-**Safety and Security**
+### Safety and Security
 - Support single sign-on and role-based access control
 - Credentials are not exposed outside the cluster and not saved in the control-plane
 - Piped makes only outbound requests and can run inside a restricted network
 - Built-in secrets management

-**Multi-provider & Multi-Tenancy**
-- Support multiple application kinds on multi-cloud including Kubernetes, Terraform, Cloud Run, AWS Lambda
-- Support multiple analysis providers including Prometheus, Datadog, Stackdriver, and more
-- Easy to operate multi-cluster, multi-tenancy by separating control-plane and piped

-#
+### Visibility
+- Deployment pipeline UI shows clarify what is happening
+- Separate logs viewer for each individual deployment
+- Realtime visualization of application state
+- Deployment notifications to slack, webhook endpoints
+- Insights show metrics like lead time, deployment frequency, MTTR and change failure rate to measure delivery performance

-### License
+## License

 Apache License 2.0, see [LICENSE](https://github.com/pipe-cd/pipecd/blob/master/LICENSE).

-#

-### Contributing
+## Contributing

 We'd love you to join us!
 Please see the [Contributor Guide](https://pipecd.dev/docs/contribution-guidelines/).

-#
+## Community

+As a CNCF Sandbox project, PipeCD follows [CNCF Code of Conduct](https://github.com/pipe-cd/pipecd/blob/master/CODE_OF_CONDUCT.md).

-### Thanks to the contributors of PipeCD!
+## Thanks to the contributors of PipeCD!

 <a href="https://github.com/nghialv"><img src="https://avatars.githubusercontent.com/u/1751755?v=4" title="nghialv" width="80" height="80"></a>
 <a href="https://github.com/khanhtc1202"><img src="https://avatars.githubusercontent.com/u/32532742?v=4" title="khanhtc1202" width="80" height="80"></a>